-- 1. Upstream of the Roads of Vlissingen, incl. the canal from Ghent to Terneuzen, no LOA is provided.
+- 1. Upstream of the Flushing Roads, incl. the canal from Ghent to Terneuzen, no LOA is provided.
 There is also no "pre-sailing pre-piloting" from a piloted ship. - 2.
 On the "Westrond" route (Schouwenbank Junction to the vicinity of buoys WP1/WP2), no LOA is provided.